mpv-player/mpv/DOCS/man/vo.rst

     ``--vo-shablo-block-width=<width>`` (default: 8)
         Assume each block of the terminal has the specified width (i.e. number of horizontal pixels).

+    ``--vo-shablo-color-depth-per-channel=<1-8>`` (default: 6)
+        Set the maximum color depth for each of the RGB channels.
+        The bigger the value, the better the result but also the more time and memory will be needed at startup process.

     ``--vo-shablo-width=<width>``  ``--vo-shablo-height=<height>``
         Assume the terminal has the specified character width and/or height.